TKwapong/theo-training-program-master/README.md

 # training_program

-A new Flutter project.
+A new Flutter project to showcase some training programs that an organization offers.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project had the client side and was fed with responses from an API.
+The search API would perform a full text search on the training programs and return the search results in a JSON response.
+The JSON response should be in the format {success: true, data: training}.
+Looking to hopefully update the UI more.

 A few resources to get you started if this is your first Flutter project: